India-Pakistan: First pilgrims make new border crossing to Sikh temple | DW | 09.11.2019

 Indian Prime Minister Narendra Modi took part in an inauguration ceremony at the border post on the Indian side.
 In his speech, he thanked Pakistan's Prime Minister Imran Khan for respecting Indian sentiments over access to the site.

-His predecessor, Manmohan Singh, who led India for a decade from 2004, then guided the first delegation of pilgrams as they crossed into Pakistan.
+His predecessor, Manmohan Singh, who led India for a decade from 2004, then guided the first delegation of pilgrims as they crossed into Pakistan.

 Khan took part in a similar ceremony on the Pakistani side and received the pilgrims.